kasjfksj/kasjfksj.github.io/_posts/2024-11-02-diffusion.md

     </div>
 </div>
 <div class="caption">
     Experiment results in the paper Denoising Diffusion Probabilistic Models.
-DDPM outperforms most of the models
+DDPM outperforms most of the models.
 </div>

 ## Challenges and Future Directions